peterkuma/aquarius-time/README.md

 import aquarius_time as aq
 ```

-In the description below, an "array" is an instance of `list`, `tuple` or
+In the description below, an "array" means an instance of `list`, `tuple` or
 `numpy.ndarray`.

 ### from_datetime